haberdashPI/hearing_loss/PITCHME.md

 ## Small Group Discussions

 1. Break into groups of 3-4
-2. Identify 3 limitations of hearing prosthetics |
+2. Identify 3 limitations of hearing prosthetics
-3. Describe 3 approaches to solve limitations: 3-4 bullet points each of the broad steps to design and test, with a timeline |
+3. Describe 3 approaches to solve limitations: 3-4 bullet points each of the broad steps to design and test, with a timeline
-4. Identify problems or any gaps in knowledge with each approach. |
+4. Identify problems or any gaps in knowledge with each approach.
-5. Pick a spokesperson to start sharing your ideas. |
+5. Pick a spokesperson to start sharing your ideas.

 ---

 ## Class Discussion

 1. Each group presents 1 of their ideas.
-2. Class comments on each idea |
+2. Class comments on each idea.
-3. Any missing ideas that groups thought of are discussed. |
+3. Any missing ideas that groups thought of are discussed.

 ---